robbiehammond/Colony-Simulation/README.md

 # Colony Simulator
 Colony Simulator is a program in which you can placed down small circles, which represent people, that fight by coming into contact with each other.
+To Use, download the release and run the .exe file.
+Must be on windows with the MSVC compiler.

 # Simulation Modes
 ### Conflict Mode